Rigbin/ts-ws-template/README.md

 ## About
 Here you can find a base template to create web/micro services with [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/), using [TypeScript](https://www.typescriptlang.org/).

-You can run it locally, as long as you have installed Node.js, or using Docker. (`TODO...`).
+You can run it locally, as long as you have installed Node.js, or using Docker (see [docker-dev](#docker-dev) section).

 This project provides a [Dockerfile](Dockerfile) to create a container running the service.
 This Dockerfile is [multi-staged](https://docs.docker.com/develop/develop-images/multistage-build/), to first build/transpile TypeScript to JavaScript.
 Find more information in the [Docker](#docker) section.